Hongyu-Li/Spring2018-Project3-Group8/README.md

 ![image](figs/summary.png)

- Summary for model performance are shown in detail in (output/summary.html), we can see that XGboost+RGB has similar accuracy as RF+RGB but it takes less time.
+ Summary for model performance are shown in detail in [summary](output/summary.html), we can see that XGboost+RGB has similar accuracy as RF+RGB but it takes less time.

 **Contribution statement**:

 + Dong, Jiaqi

-        + Train and test Random Forest model based on SIFT, HOG, RGB and ORB (pick the best parameter of Random Forest model, test using cross validation)

 	+ Generate README.md
+	+ Train and test Random Forest model based on SIFT, HOG, RGB and ORB
+	+ Pick the best parameter of Random Forest model, test using cross validation

 + Fan, Xiaochen

 	+ Make the PPT and give the presentation

 + Li, Hongyu

 	+ Built baseline model(GBM with SIFT).

 	+ Built RGB and HoG feature extraction function.

 	+ Trained GBM based on SIFT, RGB, HoG, ORB and SURF.

+	+ Trained Xgboost based on SIFT, RGB, HoG, ORB and SURF.

 	+ Performed PCA, TSNE, LLE and ISOMAP on the feature data to reduce dimension and trained model with feature data after processing.

-        + Trained Xgboost based on SIFT, RGB, HoG, ORB and SURF.

         + Completed main.rmd, feature.R, train.R, test.R and cross_validation.R.

 + Zheng, Jia

 	+ Applied rbf-kernel SVM model to classification problem.